 16. Leaving out a power supply

-Before you commit to plumbing in all your appliances, think about how you will use your kitchen with regards to getting the power supplies in the right place.
+Before you commit to plumbing in all your appliances, think about how you will use your kitchen, and get the power supplies in the right place.
 Think about your workflow within the space.

 17. Going over budget